KillerStrike17/100DaysofML/Natural Language Processing/README.md

 ## Stream_Twitter:

 The content of this folder is used for twitter API connection.
-It has very well documented and modular code
+It has very well documented and modular code.
+Please fill the **credentials in twitter_credentials.py** file if you want to use it.

 ## Semtimental Analysis: